JaimeCernuda/distributedTracer/README.md

 Use TRACE_FUNC() within functions to log their execution.
-If linking to MPI, all functions will get their rank from the COMM_WORLD If no MPI is available, the macros must take an integer to indicate their rank The log is written on a per process basis, so unique ranks are important or the processes will interfere with each other.
+If linking to MPI, all functions will get their rank from the COMM_WORLD If no MPI is available, the macros must take an integer to indicate their rank The log is written on a per-process basis, so unique ranks are important or the processes will interfere with each other.

 Example: